idfyed/playground/docs/index.md

 ## Abstract

-IDFyed Playground is a set of instructions, documentation and tools that can be used by a IDFyed customer during evaluation of the services.
+IDFyed Playground is a set of instructions, documentation and tools that can be used by an IDFyed customer during evaluation of the services.
 It is not a complete integration instruction.
 Using the playground it is possible to develop a web application that uses Diglias for authentication and identification of users.

 ## Intended Audience

-The IDFyed Playground is intended primarily for technically minded persons that needs to understand the technical structure of the Diglias service and how to integrate it in the customer environment.
+The IDFyed Playground is intended primarily for technically minded persons that need to understand the technical structure of the Diglias service and how to integrate it in the customer environment.

 ## API Documentation

-A good starting point is to get familiar with the different integration points are through the API documentation.
-A number of concepts and terms referred to in the remainder of this document is explained in the documentation:
+A good starting point is to get familiar with the different integration points is through the API documentation.
+A number of concepts and terms referred to in the remainder of this document are explained in the documentation:

 - [EAPI - Authentication and Frontend connect](https://test.idfyed.com/doc-rp/eapi.jsp)
 - [RP Mgmt - Back-end connect](https://test.idfyed.com/doc-rp/rp-mgmt.jsp)